hashgraph/hedera-mirror-node/docs/design/integrate-reusable-services.md

 6. Migrate the data from a chosen schema (default to latest) into the state.
 This step will initialize the system accounts and will create a skeleton of the state definition for each service with empty initial data, so that they are ready to be populated
-7. Create genesis files with system data such as `feeSchedules` and `exchangeRates` and commit them to the state

 The state is then initialized and populated and can be used to create a `TransactionExecutor` instance.

-For performance reasons, we can keep a single instance of the `State` with this system genesis information, since it will be the same for all calls and keep a new instance of `WritableStates` in `ContractCallContext` for each new transaction.
+For performance reasons, we can keep a single instance of the `State` with this system genesis information.
+Each new transaction will create its own `SavepointStackImpl`, wrapping the passed state and any simulated changes will be written to the stack, instead of the shared single `State` that the mirror node will keep.

 ![Components for initializing and migrating the State](images/StateMigration.svg)